ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 In the *\beamer* folder, you can find a presentation of this work.

-The *\report* folder contains a jupyter notebook to resume the he most interesting results we found, showing images/movies of interest.

-.

 The *\doc* folder contains some documentation about this project.

 Tests functions are implemented in the *\tests* folder in order to assure the good development of this package.